blaxxun-boop/Groups/README.md

 ### Reference Groups

-Add a reference to the Groups.dll in your project.
-Do not add a reference to the GroupsAPI.dll.
+Add a reference to the GroupsAPI.dll.
 Then set a *soft* dependency on Groups, to make sure your mod is loaded after Groups, like this:

 `[BepInDependency("org.bepinex.plugins.groups", BepInDependency.DependencyFlags.SoftDependency)]`